Applying to the PhD program

 All of the items listed below must be included in your online application.

 Admission decisions are made by a faculty committee.
 The most important factor in an PhD admission decision involves the applicant's likely ability to succeed in original research.
 Hence the committee pays significant attention to the applicant's statement of purpose and to letters of recommendation that highlight the applicant's contributions to research.
 Links to research publications written or co-authored by the applicant are helpful.
 (Copies of publications should NOT be submitted.)
-There are no explicit requirements for grades or GRE scores.
-All applicants to the PhD program are expected to have outstanding grades and excellent GRE scores, as well as a demonstrated command of written English.
+There are no explicit requirements for grades.
+All applicants to the PhD program are expected to have outstanding grades and demonstrated command of written English.
 The letters of recommendation should provide confirmation of the applicant's originality and creativity in research.

 All full-time Computer Science PhD students in good standing receive financial support, including a nine-month stipend during the academic year, payment of tuition and fees, and health insurance.
 For some students, this support is provided through the GSAS MacCracken Fellowship program.
 Information about the MacCracken program can be found on the GSAS page for Fellowships and Assistantships by clicking the link for "MacCracken Program Guidelines."